-- of the type and severity of disability, have the right to enrol in nurseries, kindergartens and general schools.'148 - 18.2.2 In a report published on 2 December 2017 entitled 'We All Matter!
-Situation Analysis of Children with Disabilities in Albania', the United Nations International Children's emergency Fund (UNICEF) noted that.
-'Physiotherapy, speech therapy and other habilitation therapies are provided mainly in day centers.'149 - 18.2.3 UNICEF further noted that 'The government Child Care and Development Centre in Tirana provides outpatient services for children with disabilities of age 0-6 years.
+- 20.2.2 In a report published on 2 December 2017 entitled 'We All Matter!
+Situation Analysis of Children with Disabilities in Albania', the United Nations International Children's emergency Fund (UNICEF) noted that, 'Physiotherapy, speech therapy and other habilitation therapies are provided mainly in day centers.'134 - 20.2.3 UNICEF further noted that 'The government Child Care and Development Centre in Tirana provides outpatient services for children with disabilities of age 0-6 years.
 It also has a 30-bed residential service for children living outside Tirana.
-The multidisciplinary team assesses children and provides therapeutic services including physiotherapy.'150 - 18.2.4 Regarding rehabilitation and habilitation services UNICEF noted in the same report that: - "...children are provided through the health services at medical centers and hospitals and through municipal, NGO or privately run community-based centers also called Day Centres, Day Care Centres or Community Day Centres.
-According to both parents and children interviewed, Day Centres provide physiotherapy, speech therapy and other types of developmental therapy.
-Medical centers and hospitals provide some medicines and medical treatments, but no therapy.'151 - 18.2.5 The Albanian news agency Exit News reported on 27 May 2021 that 'Intellectual disabilities include Down syndrome, attention-deficit hyperactivity disorder ADHD, and autism spectrum disorders (ASD).
-There are 681 people living with Down syndrome in Albania, about half of which (305) are under 18 years old. - 'According to a World Vision study conducted in 2018, 1 in 10 children aged 2-17 exhibit a high rate of behavior difficulties such as: attention disorders. communication or learning difficulties, memory problems, inappropriate behavior, hearing and vision issues, difficulty in engaging in social relationships, among others. - "...10% of all children in Albania, about 70,000 in total, display difficulties but have yet to be diagnosed... - 'In all of Albania, this assessment [early assessment of intellectual disabilities] can only be done in two centers, both located in Tirana.'152 - 18.2.6 Exit News further noted that '... specialized therapy presents an extra cost that families must bear all on their own.
-The average cost of private therapy is about €365 per month, a considerable discrepancy when compared to the €85 per month financial assistance that people with disabilities receive from the state.'153
+The multidisciplinary team assesses children and provides therapeutic services including physiotherapy.'135 - 20.2.4 Regarding rehabilitation and habilitation services UNICEF noted in the same report that: - "...children are provided through the health services at medical centers and hospitals and through municipal, NGO or privately run community-based centers also called Day Centres, Day Care Centres or Community Day Centres.
+According to both parents and children interviewed.
+Day Centres provide physiotherapy, speech therapy and other types of developmental therapy.
+Medical centers and hospitals provide some medicines and medical treatments, but no therapy.'136 - 20.2.5 The Albanian news agency Exit News reported on 27 May 2021 that 'Intellectual disabilities include Down syndrome, attention-deficit hyperactivity disorder ADHD, and autism spectrum disorders (ASD).
+There are 681 people living with Down syndrome in Albania, about half of which (305) are under 18 years old.

+'According to a World Vision study conducted in 2018, 1 in 10 children aged 2-17 exhibit a high rate of behavior difficulties such as: attention disorders, communication or learning difficulties, memory problems, inappropriate behavior, hearing and vision issues, difficulty in engaging in social relationships, among others.

-148 EACEA, 'Albania, Special Education Needs Provision...', 28 March 2019 149 UNICEF, 'We All Matter!
-Situation Analysis of Children...' (page 80), 2 December 2017 150 UNICEF, 'We All Matter!
-Situation Analysis of Children...' (page 84), 2 December 2017 151 UNICEF, 'We All Matter!
-Situation Analysis of Children...' (page 96), 2 December 2017 152 Exit News, 'Children with Intellectual Disabilities in Albania...', 27 May 2021
+133 EACEA, 'Albania, Special Education Needs Provision...', 28 March 2019 134 UNICEF, 'We All Matter!
+Situation Analysis of Children...' (page 80), 2 December 2017 135 UNICEF, 'We All Matter!
+Situation Analysis of Children...' (page 84), 2 December 2017 136 UNICEF, 'We All Matter!
+Situation Analysis of Children...' (page 96), 2 December 2017